Lissiu/BetterUrPicture/README.md

 ---
 # Instructions for End User

-- You can view the panel that displays the pictures that have already been added to the library by opening the app.
-The left panel (“Pictures”) lists all pictures currently in the selected album or libarary.
+- You can view the Photos (Xs) inside an Album (Y) by selecting an album from the left **Albums** panel; the middle **Photos** panel will show all Xs in that Y.

-- You can generate the first required action related to the user story "adding multiple pictures to a album by by clicking Add Picture on the top toolbar, selecting an image file, and filling in its information and reflections in the prompts.
+- You can generate the first required action for the story “adding multiple Xs to a Y” by selecting:
+  Photo -> Add to Album
+  This adds the selected Photo into an Album of your choice.

-- You can generate the second required action related to the user story adding multiple pictures to a library by clicking Filter…, entering a problrmtype keyword (e.g., “happy”), and confirming.
-Click Clear Filter to restore the full list.
+- You can generate the second required action by selecting:
+  Photo -> Remove from Album
+  This removes the selected Photo from the currently chosen Album.

+- You can locate the visual component (image preview) by clicking any Photo; the right **Preview** panel will display the actual image.

-- You can save the state of my application by clicking Save… on the toolbar and choosing a destination .json file.
+- You can save the application state by selecting:
+  File -> Save...

-- You can reload the state of my application by clicking Load… on the toolbar and selecting a previously saved .json file.
+- You can reload the previously saved state by selecting:
+  File -> Load...